splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/about-k8s-java-traces-tutorial.rst

     <h2>What's in this tutorial</h2>

-After completing this tutorial, you can achieve the following tasks:
+After completing this tutorial, you can accomplish the following:

-* Configure a Kubernetes environment for application monitoring
+* Configure a Kubernetes environment for application monitoring.
 * Deploy the Kubernetes Operator to automatically instrument a Java application.
 * View your application data in Splunk APM.